crest-lab/crest-docs/page/examples/mlip.md

 [Input File Documentation]({{site.baseurl}}/page/documentation/inputfiles.html#per-level-thread-reservation).
 {: .text-justify }

-{% include tip.html content="On the GPU (<code>mlip_device = &quot;cuda&quot;</code>) the CPU thread cap matters much less &mdash; there the limit is GPU memory, since every parallel server loads its own copy of the model onto the device.
+{% include tip.html content="On the GPU (<code>mlip_device = &quot;cuda&quot;</code>) the CPU thread cap matters much less; there the limit is GPU memory, since every parallel server loads its own copy of the model onto the device.
 Reducing the number of parallel jobs with a larger <code>threads</code> value is also the simplest way to keep the GPU memory footprint in check." %}

 ---